 How to become a Digital HR?
 Learn from the best.

-That’s why we interviewed Rani Verschoor, the international host of the first edition of the part-time Master in Digital HR.
-Rani is an Organisational Development Lead at N26.
+That’s why we interviewed Rani Verschoor, Organisational Development Lead at N26.
 Within her role, she plays a critical part in maintaining a healthy growth of the organisation by supporting and maintaining a high-performance culture through this change.

 Rani has 7+ years of experience in hyper-growth environments.
 Before joining N26, Rani was leading the HR department in a small startup and worked at Zalando for multiple years where she led one of the recruitment teams for the Berlin offices.
 Next, to work, Rani loves to travel, play music, cook and also take her dog Jamie (also Chief Cuddle Officer @N26) out for long walks in nature.
 Here’s what she told us.

 T: What’s the role of technology in HR?

 R: Technology can provide solutions for complex problems and take care of routine tasks that enable resources in an HR department to focus on the moments that truly matter.
 Not only in core HR processes (where this is an absolute must) but Technology can also deliver in terms of providing a great experience for all your customers.